Review of 2015 GMC Sierra 1500 SLT Crew Cab Long Box 4WD

 Staying Online on the Road

-GMC’s IntelliLink infotainment and connectivity suite is accessed through an 8” screen, which is essentially a pared-down version of the CUE interface but with brighter, cleaner graphics.
-High-speed 4G LTE connectivity ensues quicker communications with the OnStar database, with a Wi-Fi hotspot that can handle up to seven devices.
+GMC’s IntelliLink infotainment and connectivity suite is accessed through an 8” screen.
+This is essentially a pared-down version of the CUE interface but with brighter, cleaner graphics.
+High-speed 4G LTE connectivity ensues quicker communications with the OnStar database.
+Its Wi-Fi hotspot can handle up to seven devices.

 For families with kids glued to their tablets or road warriors running a business out of their trucks, its Bluetooth, a 110-volt power outlet, and multiple USB charging points make every trip a breeze.

 A valid alternative to the V-8, the V-6 engine offers significant fuel economy gains over the previous lineup.
-This drop in consumption is due partly to more efficient body construction (Sierras weigh roughly the same as an Audi A8), and more particularly to cylinder deactivation on both the V-6 and V-8 engines.
+This drop in consumption results partly from more efficient body construction (Sierras weigh roughly the same as an Audi A8).
+More particularly, it’s due to cylinder deactivation on both the V-6 and V-8 engines.

-When loads are lighter, the system automatically shuts off four cylinders on the V-8, running only on the remaining cylinders until demands increase again.
-Applied to the V-6, two-cylinder deactivation turns it into an effective V-4, with even greater fuel savings when engine loads are light.
+When loads are lighter, the system automatically shuts off four cylinders on the V-8.
+It then runs only on the remaining cylinders until demands increase again.
+Applied to the V-6, two-cylinder deactivation turns it into an effective V-4.
+This results in even greater fuel savings when engine loads are light.

 Extra noise and vibration are offset by better sealing on the V-8, and with a balance shaft on the V-6.
 In parallel, tunable exhaust systems smooth out the noisy pulses created by cylinder-deactivated engines, while compensating for different backpressure needs.